AmeliePick/HappyGhast-Building/README.md

 Its a simple mod that allows you to build things on a happy ghast even if there arent any blocks in the air.
 Just hold shift before clicking.

-It should work on multiplayer too.
+It should be working on multiplayer too.

 https://youtu.be/Mboi7vqOZgo